Rick Rubin

-Frederick Jay Rubin (/ˈruːbɪn/, ROO-bin; born March 10, 1963) is an American record producer.
+Frederick Jay "Rick" Rubin (/ˈruːbɪn/, ROO-bin; born March 10, 1963) is an American record producer.
 He is a co-founder of Def Jam Recordings, founder of American Recordings, and former co-president of Columbia Records.

-Rubin helped popularize hip hop by producing records for pioneering acts such as LL Cool J, the Beastie Boys, Run-DMC, Public Enemy and Geto Boys.
-He has also produced hit records for acts from a variety of other genres, such as pop (Kesha, Adele, Ed Sheeran, Lady Gaga), heavy metal (Danzig, Metallica, Slayer), alternative rock (The Cult, Red Hot Chili Peppers, Rage Against the Machine, the Strokes, Weezer), hard rock (Audioslave, AC/DC, Aerosmith), nu metal (Linkin Park, System of a Down, Slipknot), and country (Johnny Cash, The Avett Brothers, the Chicks, Tyler Childers).
-He also worked with Kid Rock in 2010 for his album Born Free.
+Rubin helped popularize hip-hop by producing records for pioneering acts such as LL Cool J, the Beastie Boys, Run-DMC, Public Enemy and Geto Boys.
+He has also produced hit records for acts from a variety of other genres such as pop, heavy metal, hard rock, nu metal and country.
+His signature production style is stripped-down to the essentials, eschewing excessive reverb and sonic layering.
+He has been criticized for contributing to the loudness war by overusing compression and limiting, and mastering his tracks at very high levels.

 In 2007, Rubin was called "the most important producer of the last 20 years" by MTV and was named on Time's 2007 list of the "100 Most Influential People in the World".
+In 2026, Rubin was inducted into the Rock and Roll Hall of Fame.

 Early life

-Frederick Jay Rubin was born into a Jewish family in Long Beach, New York, on March 10, 1963, the son of housewife Linda and shoe wholesaler Michael Rubin.
+Frederick Jay Rubin was born in Long Beach, New York, on March 10, 1963, the son of housewife Linda and shoe wholesaler Michael Rubin.
 He grew up in Lido Beach.
 While a student at Long Beach High School, Rubin befriended the school's audiovisual department director, who gave him a few lessons in guitar playing and songwriting.
 He then played in a band with three friends, performing at garage gigs and school shows until a teacher helped him create a punk band called the Pricks.
 Their biggest claim to fame was being thrown off the stage at CBGB after performing two songs due to brawling with hecklers.
 This turn of events was actually instigated by friends of the band who had been instructed to do so to get the show shut down and create a buzz.
-Although he had no authority in New York City, his father traveled to Manhattan wearing his Long Beach auxiliary police uniform as he attempted to "shut down" the show.